mozilla/telemetry-analysis-service/docs/index.rst

-.. analysis_service documentation master file, created by sphinx-quickstart on Thu Nov  6 19:39:08 2014.
+.. atmo documentation master file, created by sphinx-quickstart on Thu Nov  6 19:39:08 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to analysis_service's documentation!
+Welcome to atmo's documentation!
 ============================================

 Contents: